Brett Lindstrom

-Brett R. Lindstrom (born March 23, 1981) is an American politician serving as a member of the Nebraska Legislature from the 18th district.
+Brett R. Lindstrom (born March 23, 1981) is an American politician and former member of the Nebraska Legislature from the 18th district.
 In 2012, he unsuccessfully ran for a Nebraska seat in the U.S. Congress, losing to incumbent Lee Terry in the Republican primary election.
 In 2014, he was elected to the Nebraska Legislature, representing an Omaha district.
+Lindstrom lost the Republican primary for the 2022 Nebraska gubernatorial election to Jim Pillen.

+He is a candidate in the 2026 election in Nebraska's 2nd congressional district.

 Early life and education

 Lindstrom was born in Lincoln, Nebraska.
 He was raised in Omaha, where he graduated from Millard West High School in 1999.
 He attended the University of Nebraska–Lincoln, graduating in 2004 with a Bachelor of Science degree in history.
 At the university, he joined the Nebraska Cornhuskers football team as a walk-on, playing in five games as a back-up quarterback.

 Career

 Lindstrom returned to Omaha, where he worked with his father, Dan Lindstrom, as a financial advisor.

 2012 congressional election

 In 2012, Lindstrom made his first bid for elective office, running for Nebraska's 2nd District seat in the U.S. Congress.
 He was one of four Republicans challenging the incumbent, Republican Lee Terry; the others were railroad worker Paul Anderson; Glenn Freeman, a onetime Douglas County Republican chairman; and Jack Heidel, chairman of the mathematics department at the University of Nebraska Omaha.

 In his campaign, Lindstrom accused Terry of lacking commitment to conservative principles.
 He took Terry to task for voting for an increase in the United States debt ceiling without demanding a balanced budget amendment in return; and he condemned Terry's efforts to speed approval of the proposed Keystone XL pipeline, calling Terry "unequivocally beholden to corporate lobbyists and special interests" and accusing him of defending "corporate special interests over the Nebraska taxpayer" In debate, Terry counterattacked, declaring that a Lindstrom press release on the pipeline "sounded like it came from the Democratic Party".

 Lindstrom led the challengers in fundraising, although his receipts were an order of magnitude less than Terry's.
 Terry won the Republican primary election with 60.0% of the vote; Lindstrom came in second, with 22.8%, trailed by Heidel with 11.0%, Freeman with 3.9%, and Anderson with 2.2%.
 Terry went on to win the general election, defeating the Democrats' candidate, Douglas County treasurer John Ewing, by a margin of 50.8%–49.2%.